timmens/random-grouping/README.rst

 **Assortative Matching:**

 The 'status' column in the names csv-file allows one to distuingish between 'student' and 'faculty'.
-One can then use the 'wans_mixing' column to specify whether an individual wants to be mixed with people from another group.
+One can then use the 'wants_mixing' column to specify whether an individual wants to be mixed with people from another group.
 This is not absolute.
 A float parameter ("faculty_multiplier") can be specified in a dictionary an passed to the main function via the argument "matching_params".
 If this parameter is very